sporto/hop/readme.md

-# Hop: A Router for Elm SPAs
+# Hop: A router for Elm SPAs

 ## How this works